Ada-Developers-Academy/core-unit-1/exception-handling/practice-exception-handling.md

 ### !question

-Given these tests, implement the function that will pass.
+Given these tests, provide the function body that will make them pass.
 Assume that the only invalid, claimed code school name is `"Ada Developers Academy"`.

 ```python
 def test_valid_name():